AURLANDSDALEN VALLEY

 About season and other important information

-GRADING: Challenging.
-ALTITUDE DIFFERENCE: This hike starts at 820 masl (Østerbø Fjellstove).
+GRADING – Challenging.
+ALTITUDE DIFFERENCE –This hike starts at 820 masl (Østerbø Fjellstove).
 The hike ends in Vassbygdi, 50 masl.

 NOTE – This is a summer- and Autumn hike.
 We recommend to avoid this hike in the spring and during and after rainfall due to this gives a higher risk of landslides.
-Remember that there is no mobile phone coverage in large parts of Aurlandsdalen.
+Hiking the Aurlandsdalen Valley is not without risk.
+There is a risk of rock fall and rock avalanches, especially during spring and early summer, and during and after rain.

 NOTE – This hike is not suitable for children!
 This is a long and demanding hike, you should be an experienced hiker to do this hike.
 There are several steep, narrow and exposed sections on this hike.